First Time Home Buyer Guide: Programs and Requirements

 - VA mortgage

-For the FHA mortgage, the buyer is required to pay 3.5%* of the homes price as a down payment.
-However, the money can be a gift that was given by the buyer’s relative.
+For the FHA mortgage, the buyer is required to pay at least 3.5% of the home price as a down payment.
+However, money can be a gift that was given by the buyer’s relative.
 Also, the buyer may qualify for a local or state grant for the down payment rather than rely on help from family.

 If you are a first time home buyer, getting approved for a mortgage without a down payment can be a huge help.
 Money that may have been saved up by the buyers can be used for updates to the home or simply remain in savings for tougher economic times.

-In an effort to provide home financing to people with moderate to lower incomes, Fannie Mae started its initiative called the MyCommunityMortgage®.
+In an effort to provide home financing to people with moderate to lower incomes, Fannie Mae started its initiative called the HomeReady® Mortgage.
 This program is similar to the FHA program and has several appealing features.

 First and foremost, the loan program only requires a 3%** down payment from the buyer.
-While this does mean that the homeowner will need to pay mortgage insurance on the loan, the rates for MyCommunityMortgage® are lower than conventional loan mortgage insurance.
+While this does mean that the homeowner will need to pay mortgage insurance on the loan, the rates for HomeReady® Mortgage are lower than conventional loan mortgage insurance.

-Secondly, as mentioned above, the borrower’s income must be either below are equal to the median income for their area.
+Secondly, as mentioned above, the borrower’s income must be at or below 80% of the median income for their area.
 The income limits are published by HUD (Housing and Urban Development) and can be found at their website.

 Freddie Mac Home Possible®